Python SDK

 )

-See Manual rerun in the API docs for the underlying contract.
+See Manual Rerun in the API docs for more details.

 result = await client.bulk_rerun_manual_scraper(